BarsegovGroup/SOP-GPU/docs/source/general_sop.rst

  Default value: no.

- Purpose: Define whether the substrate surface will be moving along \textcolor{red}{\texttt[???]
-Artem} direction, rather than cantilever.
+ Purpose: Define whether the substrate surface will be moving along :todo:`Artem` direction, rather than cantilever.

 - **indentationSurfConnectFile** *<filename>*